dustmop/co2/README.md

 Generates 6502 assembly tested with ![asm6](https://github.com/freem/asm6f) and ![nestopia](http://nestopia.sourceforge.net/).

-More documentation to follow.
+Everything 8 bit currently, 16bit base addresses specified via constantsor predefined registers.
+No garbage collection, variables and direct memory peek/poke only.

-Supports rough function calling (proper call stack considered too bloaty!) so arguments work as expected until you call a function within a function, whereapon they become clobbered. [todo: fix this]
+Supports rough function calling so arguments work as expected until you call a function within a function, whereapon they become clobbered. [this will be fixed]

-No garbage collection, variables and direct memory peek/poke!

-Everything 8 bit at the moment.

-The plan is to support a bunch of NES specific calls for sprites, backgrounds and sound.
+The plan is to eventually provide a bunch of NES specific calls for sprites, backgrounds and sound.
+All experimental for now.

 Small example code, for reading the joypad button state:

-    (defun (read-joypad button-type)
+    (defun (read-joypad)
       ;; need to 'strobe' register before reading (set! reg-joypad-0 1)
       (set! reg-joypad-0 0)
-      ;; read multiple times until we get to the button we want ;; function returns the result of the last expression (loop n 0 button-type
+      ;; need to read multiple times until we get to the button we want ;; functions implicitly return the result of the last expression (loop n 0 8
+         (poke! pad-data n (and (peek reg-joypad-0) #x1))))

+    (defun (pressed key)
+      (loop n 0 key
-            (peek reg-joypad-0)))
+         (peek pad-data n)))

+    (defun (update-sprite)
+      ;; start sprite data dma to the oam
+      (set! reg-oam-dma sprite-dma)

+      (read-joypad)

+      ;; control a range of sprites with the joypad (cond
+       ((pressed joypad-up) (sub-sprites-y!
+0 4 1))
+       ((pressed joypad-down) (add-sprites-y!
+0 4 1))
+       ((pressed joypad-left) (sub-sprites-x!
+0 4 1))
+       ((pressed joypad-right) (add-sprites-x!
+0 4 1))
+       (else 0))

-See example.co2 for more info.
+See example.co2 for more of this.

-Memory use
+## Memory use

-    $00 - $ef : defvar reserves addresses here
+    $00 - $ef : defvar reserves it's addresses here
-    $f0 - $fe : function arguments
+    $f0 - $fe : function arguments stored here
-    $ff       : compiler working register
+    $ff       : a compiler specific working register
-    $200 - $300 : sprite control data
+    $200 - $2ff : sprite control data
-    $300 - $7ff? : user data
+    $300 - $31f : processed joypad data
+    $320 - ...  : yours

 ## Fundamental stuff